LipsaPatro-19/EcommerceSpringAPI/README.md

+> Exception Handling
+> - is the process of detecting, managing and responding to errors.
+> - so that the application doesn't crash and recover.
+>
+> Try catch
+> - Mulitple catches if multiple types of errors are possible

+> ExceptionHandler
+> - @ExceptionHandler > small - mid size application
+>
-Checked Exception
+> Checked Exception
-- SuperClass > java.lang.Exception
+> - SuperClass > java.lang.Exception
-- Compile-time > must be declared with throw in a method signature or caught in a try catch block
+> - Compile-time > must be declared with throw in a method signature or caught in a try catch block
-- IOException/FileNotFoundException
+> - IOException/FileNotFoundException
-- SQLException
+> - SQLException
-- ClassNotFoundException
+> - ClassNotFoundException
+>

-Unchecked Exceptions
+> Unchecked Exceptions
-- SuperClass > java.lang.RunTimeException
+> - SuperClass > java.lang.RunTimeException
-- NullPointerException
+> - NullPointerException
-- ArithmeticException
+> - ArithmeticException

 Spring ExceptionHandlerExceptionResolver - this will call the @Exception handler methods